aoloe/php-senape/README.md

 Short term tasks:

-- in js add the form the comments through template
+- in js add the form and the comments through template
+  - the api should only return in the list the fields that are meant to be shown (no hash, email, ...)
+- add the replies
+  - create a trigger that moves the submit form below the comment that needs a reply
+  - hide the cancel button when not in reply mode
 - add the comments to a list of n latest comments (to be shown to the moderator)
 - document the fields for the .json comments file
 - when in js mode, do not submit the form but simply send the data through ajax.
+  - optionally, allow the ajax submit also when in php mode (does it make sense?)
 - add `sample.php` and `senape.php` as samples to the repository

 - [x] create a main class